Online English private lessons and group courses with native speakers.

 Past simple example sentences

-Oh sorry, I didn't know that.
+Oh sorry, I didn't ask you what you wanted.

 \